Tata Curvv EV

-The Tata Curvv EV is a battery electric subcompact crossover SUV manufactured by Tata Motors.
+The Tata Curvv EV (alternately spelled Curvv.ev) is a battery electric subcompact crossover SUV manufactured by Tata Motors.
 Introduced in 2024, it is the first model under the Curvv nameplate and was launched as an electric vehicle prior to its ICE counterpart.
 The vehicle is positioned in the mid-size SUV segment and is based on Tata's Generation 2 EV platform.

 Overview

 The Tata Curvv EV adopts a coupe-style design with a sloping roofline and is positioned between the Tata Nexon EV and the Tata Harrier in Tata Motors' lineup.
 It is classified as a compact crossover SUV and is intended to compete with other electric SUVs such as the MG ZS EV, BYD Atto 3, Mahindra XUV400, and the forthcoming Hyundai Creta EV.

 As of 2025, the Curvv EV is available in five variants: Smart, Pure, Creative, Accomplished, and Empowered.
 In April 2025, a Dark Edition was introduced based on the Empowered Plus variant, featuring cosmetic changes.

 The Curvv EV measures 4308 mm in length and has a ground clearance of 190 mm.
 It offers 500 L of rear cargo capacity and includes a front storage compartment.
 The vehicle's structure incorporates high-strength and advanced high-strength steel.

 The interior features a 10.25-inch digital instrument cluster, a central 12.3-inch touchscreen infotainment system with wireless Android Auto and Apple CarPlay compatibility.
 A 9-speaker JBL audio system, panoramic sunroof, and ambient lighting are optional on higher variants.

 The Curvv EV is equipped with six airbags, an electronic stability program (ESP), all-wheel disc brakes, and a 360-degree camera.
 It also includes Level 2 ADAS features, hill-hold assist, and a pedestrian acoustic alert system.
 The model has received a 5-star safety rating from the Bharat NCAP.